RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Quark self energy and normalization

 {We also calculate $Z_A$ on the four 24I ensembles at the same lattice spacing $a=0.11$~fm but different light sea quark masses from $m_la=$~0.005 to 0.03, and list the results in Table~\ref{tab:sea_dep_ZA}.
 With larger statistics compared to the previous studies~\cite{Liu:2013yxz,Wang:2016lsv}, we can extract a nonzero sea quark mass dependence with the following ansatz

-where $m_l^{{\rm sea}, R}$ is the renormalized light sea quark mass, $m_{res}$ is the residual quark mass of the Domain wall fermion, and $Z^{sea}_m=1.578(2)$~\cite{RBC:2010qam} is the renormalization constant of the sea quark mass.
-The slope we get is $c=0.039(3)\,\GeV^{-1}$ and is consistent with the valence quark mass dependence on the 24I ensemble with the lightest quark mass, which equals $0.040(2)\,\GeV^{-1}$.
+where $m_l^{{\rm sea}, R}\equiv Z^{sea}_m(m^{sea}_l+m_{res})$ is the renormalized light sea quark mass of the domain wall fermion used in the RBC/UKQCD gauge ensemble, $m_{res}$ is the residual quark mass of the domain wall fermion, and $Z^{sea}_m=1.578(2)$~\cite{RBC:2010qam} is the renormalization constant of the sea quark mass.
+The slope we get is $c=0.040(4)\,\GeV^{-1}$ and is consistent with the valence quark mass dependence on the 24I ensemble with the lightest quark mass, which equals $0.040(2)\,\GeV^{-1}$.
 We speculate the $m_l^{{\rm sea}}$ dependence on the ensembles at the other lattice spacings is also a discretization error at the same order of the valence quark mass $m_q$ dependence. }